 Is Heartland Women's Healthcare accepting new patients?

-New patients can often get next day appointments schedule at many of our locations.
-To schedule an appointment, please call our Patient Support Center at 1-844-USAOBGYN (872-6249).
-Our Patient Support Center is based out of our corporate headquarters in Mount Vernon, IL and manages scheduling and communication for each of our offices.
+New patients can often get next-day appointments scheduled at many of our locations.
+To schedule an appointment, please call our Patient Support Center at (618) 997-5266.
+Our Patient Support Center is based out of our corporate headquarters in Mount Vernon, IL, and manages scheduling and communication for each of our offices.

 What do I need to bring to my first appointment?

 You will need to bring a photo ID and your insurance card.
 Please be prepared to pay any applicable co-pays, coinsurance or deductibles prior to being seen for your appointment.
 We accept most major credit and debit cards, checks, money orders, and cash.

 Will my health insurance plan cover the cost of my visit?